 Students earn a -1 for each minor redirection (being asked to be quiet, stop talking, etc.)

 Students earn a -3 for each major redirection (throwing things, sleeping, repeated corrections)

-Students earn a 0 for an unexcused absence or if they get a detention in class.
+Students earn a 0 for a single day with an unexcused absence or if they get a detention in class.